 Guided Pathways In order to ensure that a balanced curriculum is followed, students are encouraged to consider studying subjects in four curriculum areas: Modern Foreign Languages, Humanities, Art/Performance/Creative subjects, Technology/Sciences.

 All Students will be required to express a preference to study at least one of: French; Spanish; Geography; History; Computer Science or Triple Science.

 Students should be aware of the English Baccalaureate suite of subjects which are: English, maths, science, a modern foreign language and either geography or history.
 Students studying a modern foreign language will be advised to consider following this EBacc suite of subjects.

 Modern Foreign Languages The majority of students will be guided to continue to study GCSE French and/or Spanish.
 Teachers of these subjects and the Head of Year will provide this guidance.

 Humanities Students are able to study GCSE geography and/or history.
-The small number not studying a modern language are offered guidance to study geography, history or Computer Science.
+The small number not studying a modern language are offered guidance to study geography, history, Computer Science or Triple Science.

 Food Preparation and Nutrition

 Triple Science – Biology, Chemistry and Physics

 Students will also be asked to identify three reserve subjects as although we make every effort to run courses it will depend on the number of students in the group and the resources available.
 There may also be certain combinations of subjects that we are unable to accommodate.

 The Bishop Konstant Catholic Academy Trust is an exempt charity regulated by the Secretary of State for Education.
 It is a company limited by guarantee registered in England and Wales, company number 8253770, whose registered office is at The Zucchi Suite, Nostell Business Estate, Nostell, Wakefield, WF4 1AB.